discordjs/guide/guide/popular-topics/canvas.md

 ![Basic canvas preview](~@/images/8CQvVRV.png)

 ::: tip
-If you get an error such as `Error: error while reading from input stream`, then the provided path to the file was incorrect.
+If you get an error such as `Error: error while reading from input stream`, then the file's provided path was incorrect.
 :::

 ### Manipulating images

-Next, let's place a border around the image, for the sake of demonstration purposes.
+Next, let's place a border around the image for the sake of demonstration purposes.

 <branch version="11.x">